ezekg/flint/README.md

 *If something is broken, I apologize But, I work on this from 2 locations, so sometimes the files are a work in progress and not always stable.
 Feel free to open an issue though, just so I can keep a record of things that break.*

+####BEM Users

+Due to the way `BEM` is written, the `instance` functions cannot fallback to previous selectors in the family tree to find a `parent instance`.
+Currently, this outputs a warning.
+Would like to look into possible solutions for this.
+If you use `BEM`, you will have to manually enter your `$context` arguments.
+[Issue #2](https://github.com/ezekg/flint/issues/2).

 ###Config

 Flint's `config map` is unique in the ability that you may